m4rxhs-cyber/Crypter/README.md

 1) Click in folder "crypter"
 2) Click in "crypt.exe"
 3) Click in download
-4) Run shell: cd and where you saved the crypter
+4) Double-Click in "crypt.exe"
-5) Run shell: crypt.exe
+5) If a windows prompt opens, click on more info and run anyway
-6) Run shell: 1 for encrypt or 2 for decrypt
+6) If you want encrypty the message, enter 1 or if you want decrypt the message, enter 2.
-7) Run shell: type the desired message
+7) If you want to do another operation, type 's', otherwise type 'n'.

 ![Cmder 2021-09-08 00-41-04](https://user-images.githubusercontent.com/84638124/132447046-c636e00e-347d-4611-b476-d5e43d5e0488.gif)